erfanhajibandeh/wds-leak-detection/README.md

-# Multi-Objective Optimization using Genetic Algorithm and Ant Colony Modles
+# Multi-Objective Optimization using Genetic Algorithm and Ant Colony Models

 ## Summary and Publication